rchakode/kube-opex-analytics/README.md

 # <a name="what-is-koa"></a>What is Kubernetes Opex Analytics

 ## <a name="goals"></a>Goals
 Kubernetes Opex Analytics is meant to allow organizations to track the resources being consumed by their Kubernetes clusters to prevent overpaying.
-Actually, Kubernetes Opex Analytics provides short-, mid-, as well as long-term resource usage dashboards so to help you understand how your different projects are spending Kubernetes resources.
+To do so Kubernetes Opex Analytics actually provides short-, mid-, as well as long-term resource usage reports showing how amount of resources your different projects are spending over time.
 The final **goal being to help organizations make cost allocation and capacity planning decisions** with factual analytics.

-To meet this goal, Kubernetes Opex Analytics collects CPU and memory usage metrics from Kubernetes's metrics APIs, processes and consolidates them over time to produce resource usage analytics on the basis of namespaces and with different time aggregation perspectives that cover up to a year.
-These perspectives also show a special usage item labelled _non-allocatable_ highlighting the **share of non-allocatable capacity** for both CPU and memory.
+To meet this goal, Kubernetes Opex Analytics periodically collects CPU and memory usage metrics from Kubernetes's APIs, processes and consolidates them over various time-aggregation perspectives (hourly, daily, monthly) to produce resource usage reports covering up to a year.
+The reports focus on namespace level, while a special care is taken to also account and highlight **shares of non-allocatable capacities**.

 ## <a name="concepts"></a>Concepts
-Kubernetes Opex Analytics enables cost allocation and capacity planning analytics based on the following core concepts and features:
+Kubernetes Opex Analytics enables cost allocation and capacity planning analytics based on the following core features:

 * **Namespace-focused:** Means that consolidated resource usage metrics consider individual namespaces as fundamental units for resource sharing.
 A special care is taken to also account and highlight non-allocatable resources .
 * **Hourly Usage & Trends:** Like on public clouds, resource use for each namespace is consolidated on a hourly-basic.
 This actually corresponds to the ratio (%) of resource used per namespace during each hour.
 It's the foundation for cost calculation and also allows to get over time trends about resources being consuming per namespace and also at the Kubernetes cluster scale.
 * **Daily and Monthly Usage Costs:** Provides for each period (daily/monthly), namespace, and resource type (CPU/memory), consolidated cost computed given one of the following ways: (i) accumulated hourly usage over the period; (ii) actual costs computed based on resource usage and a given hourly billing rate; (iii) normalized ratio of usage per namespace compared against the global cluster usage.
 * **Occupation of Nodes by Namespaced Pods:** Highlights for each node the share of resources used by active pods labelled by their namespace.
 * **Efficient Visualization:** For metrics generated, Kubernetes Opex Analytics provides dashboards with relevant charts covering as well the last couple of hours than the last 12 months (i.e. year).
 For this there are **built-in charts**, a **Prometheus Exporter** along with **Grafana Dashboard** that all work out of the box.

 ## <a name="cost-models"></a>Cost Models